qnton/accounter/README.md

 ## Usage

 1. Open a terminal and navigate to the project directory
+2. Run `npm run build` to build the tool
-2. Run `npm start` to start the tool
+3. Run `npm run start` to start the tool
-3. Follow the prompts to enter the required information:
+4. Follow the prompts to enter the required information:

    - Email username
    - Email password